 – Specific links, dates, and locations for the class will be provided on a handout, as this website may be used by multiple classes at the same time.

 1.)
 Introduce yourself: Name & preferred pronouns (if any).
 What is your favorite series and why?
 Are you currently working on something you plan to develop during the class?

 2.)
 Think back on your favorite series as a reader or a writer, as a kid or as an adult.
+What is it?
 What does writing and/or reading a series mean to you?
 What do you like most about series?

 3.)
 What influences/inspires your writing?
 Is it pop culture?
 Music?
 Food?
 Things you see happening around you on the street?
 How does it influence your work?

 1.)
 This is just a quick exercise to help you get to know your classmates in a fun way.
 In small groups, choose a genre, a location, (ex. space ship, dentist’s office, school, mountains, ocean, city, small town…), two basic characters (ex. cop, teacher, student, demolitions expert, burglar, architect…), and a simplified plot.
 Work together as a group to write a paragraph or two as the start of a story.
 Share your work with the class.